lizmat/articles/5to6-classes.md

 to use `Moose` to create classes / objects.

-For simplicity, this article will only describe the differences between basic Perl 5 and Perl 6 object creation.
+For simplicity, this article will only describe the differences between basic Perl 5 and basic Perl 6 object creation.

 How to make a Point
 -------------------